ai4d-iasc/trixie/docs/Internal-Access-Setup.md

 ### Initialize SSH Connection with Windows

 For Windows, you can create a Putty profile to SSH into the bastion server.
-Note that ``<username>`` is your **SRN** user ID consisting of your lastname followed by one or more initals of your first name - like ``doej`` for John Doe.
+Note that ``<username>`` is your **SRN** user ID consisting of your lastname followed by one or more initials of your first name - like ``doej`` for John Doe.

 Under **Session**